RocketDerp/April14_2025/Bloomsday_2025/Managed_Opposition_Beyond_Peter_P.md

 The **message is not in the drug pill itself**, the message is in the human brain, *dreams*.

-That's where FInnegans Wake comes in.
+That's where Finnegans Wake comes in.

 And again: https://www.wnyc.org/story/dr-joseph-campbell-inward-journey-schizophrenia-and-mythology/